-In accordance with SLFRS 3 Business Combinations, if an intangible asset is acquired in a business combination, the cost of that intangible asset is its fair value at the acquisition date.
-The fair value of an intangible asset will reflect market participants' expectations at the acquisition date about the probability that the expected future economic benefits embodied in the asset will flow to the entity.
+- 33 In accordance with SLFRS 3 Business Combinations, if an intangible asset is acquired in a business combination, the cost of that intangible asset is its fair value at the acquisition date.
+The fair value of an intangible asset will reflect expectations about the probability that the expected future economic benefits embodied in the asset will flow to the entity.
 In other words, the entity expects there to be an inflow of economic benefits, even if there is uncertainty about the timing or the amount of the inflow.
 Therefore, the probability recognition criterion in paragraph 21(a) is always considered to be satisfied for intangible assets acquired in business combinations.
-If an asset acquired in a business combination is separable or arises from contractual or other legal rights, sufficient information exists to measure reliably the fair value of the asset.
-Thus, the reliable measurement criterion in paragraph 21(b) is always considered to be satisfied for intangible assets acquired in business combinations.

-- 34 In accordance with this Standard and SLFRS 3, an acquirer recognises at the acquisition date, separately from goodwill, an intangible asset of the acquiree, irrespective of whether the asset had been recognised by the acquiree before the business combination.
+If an asset acquired in a business combination is separable or arises from contractual or other legal rights. sufficient information exists to measure reliably the fair value of the asset.
+Thus, the reliable measurement criterion in paragraph 21(b) is always considered to be satisfied for intangible assets acquired in business combinations - 34 In accordance with this Standard and SLFRS 3, an acquirer recognises at the acquisition date, separately from goodwill, an intangible asset of the acquiree, irrespective of whether the asset had been recognised by the acquiree before the business combination.
 This means that the acquirer recognises as an asset separately from goodwill an in-process research and development project of the acquiree if the project meets the definition of an intangible asset.
 An acquiree's in-process research and development project meets the definition of an intangible asset when it: - (a) meets the definition of an asset; and - (b) is identifiable, it is separable or arises from contractual or other legal rights.

-Intangible asset acquired in a business combination
+Measuring the fair value of an intangible asset acquired in a business combination

-- 35 If an intangible asset acquired in a business combination is separable or arises from contractual or other legal rights, sufficient information exists to measure reliably the fair value of the asset.
-When, for the estimates used to measure an intangible asset's fair value, there is a range of possible outcomes with different probabilities, that uncertainty enters into the measurement of the asset's fair value. - 36 An intangible asset acquired in a business combination might be separable, but only together with a related contract, identifiable asset or liability.
-In such cases, the acquirer recognises the intangible asset separately from goodwill, but together with the related item. - 37 The acquirer may recognise a group of complementary intangible assets as a single asset provided the individual assets have similar useful lives.
-For example, the terms 'brand' and 'brand name' are often used as synonyms for trademarks and other marks.
-However, the former are general marketing terms that are typically used to refer to a group of complementary assets such as a trademark (or service mark) and its related trade name, formulas, recipes and technological expertise.
+35 If an intangible asset acquired in a business combination is separable or arises from contractual or other legal rights, sufficient information exists to measure reliably the fair value of the asset.
+When, for the estimates used to measure an intangible asset's fair value, there is a range of possible outcomes with different probabilities, that uncertainty enters into the measurement of the asset's fair value.